 Since starting up crochet over the last few months, I’ve learned a thing or two.
-Things that come up as you’re learning and crocheting.
-And I’ve been crocheting a lot.
+There are things that come up as you’re learning and crocheting, and I’ve been crocheting a lot.
 In all my “spare” time I’ve got a crochet hook and yarn nearby.
 Watching TV, in the car, even when I just need some time to think.
 It’s very therapeutic!

 Here are 7 simple crochet tips that will help you as you get started.
 Read on, some of these things no one tells you!

 7 Simple Crochet Tips for Beginners

 1. Break for hand and finger stretching: Sometimes I’ll get in a groove and it will be 45 minutes of non-stop crochet.
 It’s usually paired with a show I’m watching, probably Parenthood or Grey’s Anatomy!
 I have found that I need to take quick breaks to stretch my hands and do some finger rolls, otherwise I’ll get a slight cramp.
 No fun!
 I highly suggest you take a mental note to stop for a bit and roll your wrists!
 Or you can also find these fun Stress Relieving Gloves from The Crochet Dude, so awesome :)

 2. Watch your posture: As I crochet, I sit in a sort of recliner chair with my feet propped up.
 But I tend to slouch as I get going.
 My head is down looking at my work, then up looking at the tv, and my shoulders are now turning into a hunchback!
 Again, same as #1 and hand stretching, watch for posture and how you’re sitting as you crochet.
 We don’t need hunchy crocheters out there!!